You need to book a time slot to visit a Recycling Centre.

 - You can make multiple bookings per week to bring your own household waste

-- Business or trade customers/vehicles can only make one visit per 7 day period
+- Business or trade customers/vehicles are restricted to two visits per 7 day period

 - We reserve the right to cancel any multiple bookings made in a 7 day period.